Phil-Hills/3i-Cube/README.md

 ## 1. The Complete Vision

-CUBE Protocol is a revolutionary system designed by Phil Hills that unifies two powerful concepts:
+CUBE Protocol is a revolutionary system from EasyAI Chatbots that unifies two powerful concepts:

 1.  **String-Cube Compression**: A master algorithm for compressing any data (text, images, video) into a hyper-efficient 3D "cube" of strings.
 2.  **Semantic Control**: A universal, human-readable language for controlling complex operations with simple commands.